mikeckennedy/markdown-subtemplate/extensibility.md

 But web environments typically have many processes serving their content.
 For example, at [Talk Python Training](https://training.talkpython.fm/) we currently have 8-10 uWSGI worker processes running in parallel.

-In this situation, caching all the content has a few drawbacks.
+In this situation, caching all the content in memory has a few drawbacks.
 * All content is cached in memory 10x what it would normally cost.
-* Content has to be generated which can be much slower 10x as often.
+* Content that has to be generated, which can be much slower, is done 10x as often.
 * Restarting the server for a new version of code requires everything to be regenerated 10x again making startup slow.
 * Clearing the cache, if wanted, is effectively impossible (how to you cleanly signal all 10 processes exactly once?)